davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-04-kona-diaries-2015-day-9-a-different-type-of-kona-brew.md

 Or perhaps not!

-I started off with a splish splash paddle at the pier where the British contingent here on the big island isgrowing day by day.
+I started off with a splish splash paddle at the pier where the British contingent here on the big island is growing day by day.
 The place is really starting to ramp up in terms of busyness and the delightful sleepiness of the village is no more.
 The circus has arrived.

 ![DCIM108GOPRO](/images/2015/20151002-0305716.jpg)